splunk/splunk-connect-for-syslog/docs/sources/Pulse/index.md

 ### Verification

-Use the following search to validate events are present; for Juniper JunOS ensure each host filter condition is verified
+Use the following search to validate events are present

 ```
 index=<asconfigured> sourcetype=pulse:connectsecure* | stats count by host